daily-demos/svelte-call-object/README.md

 - Accepts existing room URLs
 - Supports multi-participant video calls
 - Chat messaging
+  - Chat messages are saved in currently saved in local state.
+Persistent chat history functionality can be added but is not currently included.
 - Local device controls
 - In-call screen sharing (max.
 1 screen)